uclahs-cds/metapipeline-DNA/README.md

 #### Single sample mode
 All samples are processed individually as separate jobs.
-- Normal samples will go through germline calling (call-gSNP, call-gSV) and somatic SNV calling with Mutect2's normal-only mode.
+- Normal samples will go through germline calling (`call-gSNP`, `call-gSV`) and somatic SNV calling with `Mutect2`'s normal-only mode.
-- Tumor samples will go through germline calling (call-gSNP) and somatic SNV calling with Mutect2's tumor-only mode.
+- Tumor samples will go through germline calling (`call-gSNP`) and somatic SNV calling with `Mutect2`'s tumor-only mode.

 #### Paired sample mode

 All samples from the same patient are processed as a single job.
-- Individual samples will go through the convert-BAM2FASTQ and align-DNA pipelines.
+- Individual samples will go through the `convert-BAM2FASTQ` and `align-DNA` pipelines.
-- The normal sample will then be paired with each tumor sample and each pair will go through recalibrate-BAM, call-gSNP, call-sSNV, call-mtSNV, and call-sSV.
+- The normal sample will then be paired with each tumor sample and each pair will go through `recalibrate-BAM`, `call-gSNP`, `call-sSNV`, `call-mtSNV`, and `call-sSV`.
-- The normal sample will go through call-gSV.
+- The normal sample will go through `call-gSV`.

 #### Multi sample mode

 All samples from the same patient are processed as a single job.
-- Individual samples will go through the convert-BAM2FASTQ and align-DNA pipelines.
+- Individual samples will go through the `convert-BAM2FASTQ` and `align-DNA` pipelines.
 - The recalibration and germline SNP calling will then proceed on the entire set of samples together.
 - Somatic SNV calling will proceed in two ways:
-    1. The normal sample will be paired with each tumor sample and run through the call-sSNV pipeline
+    1. The normal sample will be paired with each tumor sample and run through the `call-sSNV` pipeline
-    2. If Mutect2 was requested, the entire set of samples will go through multi-sample calling with just Mutect2 in call-sSNV.
+    2. If `Mutect2` was requested, the entire set of samples will go through multi-sample calling with just `Mutect2` in `call-sSNV`.
-- The normal sample will be paired with each tumor sample and each pair will go through call-mtSNV and call-sSV.
+- The normal sample will be paired with each tumor sample and each pair will go through `call-mtSNV` and `call-sSV`.
-- The normal sample will go through call-gSV.
+- The normal sample will go through `call-gSV`.

 ---